Darksang/2d-rts-engine/README.md

 Create a *build* folder and run CMake from there.
 Build after the process finishes.

+# Executing

+After the executable is generated, copy the *resources* folder from the root directory to where the executable is.

 # Libraries Used

 - [GLFW 3.2.1](https://www.glfw.org/)